hanjustin/Backend-Concepts-Study-Notes/Unorganized/README.md

         * **Header:** Consists token type, signing algorithm (SHA256, RSA, HMAC).
         * **Payload:** Contains the actual claims - such as user ID, expiration time, and roles.
         * **Signature:** Ensures integrity by signing the header and payload using a secret or public/private key pair.

-* **HTTP Basic Auth:** Authentication using HTTP protocol.
-Each request must transmit a username and password.

 * Maintaining authentication
     * **Session-based:** The client stores session ID and the server stores the session info.